Cogniac Privacy Policy

 • To protect the rights, property, or safety of our business, our employees, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of cybersecurity, fraud protection, and credit risk reduction.

-Accessing and Correcting Your Personal Information
+Accessing and Correcting Your Personal Data/Information

 If you delete your User Contributions from the Website, copies of your User Contributions may remain viewable in cached and archived pages or because other Website users may have copied or stored them.
-Our terms of use https://cogniac.ai/terms-of-service/ govern proper access and use of information provided on the Website, including User Contributions.
+Our terms of use https://cogniac.ai/terms-of-service govern proper access and use of information provided on the Website, including User Contributions.

 Jurisdiction Specific Rights